Home Gear Gigs Music Bio Contact Press Kit Links

 My playing, or at least performing was put on hold for a long time while we raised a family, but the music didn't die.
 It was in 1976 that I decided to trade in the Gretch for the Guild D55 NT that I have today.
 Over the next several years, I got involved in all kinds of music, including bluegrass.
 I bought a Fender Leo 5-string banjo, and had a ball playing it.
 In fact, I taught bluegrass banjo, and finger style guitar for a couple of years at a local music store called Ron Zehel Guitar Land in Amherst Ohio.
 I even tried my hand at the fiddle and mandolin.

 I've continued with the flat top over the years, and that forms the basis for the endeavor I'm involved in now.
 Getting back on the "road" has been a blast, and I'll continue doing it as long as they'll have me.
-I've even begun introducing some songs I wrote back in the early to mid 80s, and a few I've written recently.
-The first CD was released in October of 2006, and the 2nd is right around the corner.
+I've even begun introducing some songs I wrote back in the early to mid 80s.

 Member Of